saeed-vayghan/system-design-challenge-lengoo/README.md

 **System Design**
   A simple sketch on system architecture ([system-design.jpg](resource/system-design.jpg))<br>

-  Tip: This is an experimental project, So I decided to implement a simple Authentication layer to learn how libraries like OAuth works, But for sure we must user standard libraries in the production.
+  Tip: This is an experimental project, So I decided to implement a simple Authentication layer to learn how libraries like OAuth works, But for sure we must use standard libraries in the production.

 **Best practices**
   * [x] Project Structure, Grouping files by technical role (Configs, Routers, Models, Controllers)